Aloshi/EmulationStation/THEMES.md

 Used to display an image.

 `<path>` - path to the image file.
 Most common file types are supported, and . and ~ are properly expanded.

 `<pos>` - the position, as two screen percentage, at which to display the image.

 `<dim>` - the dimensions, as two screen percentages, that the image will be resized to.
-Leave one percentage 0 to keep the aspect ratio.
+Make one axis 0 to keep the aspect ratio.

 `<origin>` - the point on the image that <pos> defines, as an image percentage.
 "0.5 0.5", the center of the image, by default.

 `<tiled />` - if present, the image is tiled instead of resized.
 Tiling isn't exact at the moment, but good enough for backgrounds.

 `<useAlpha />` - if present, the image will not be stripped of its alpha channel.
 It will render much slower, but should have transparency.